Metals & Minerals News

 Alba said it now projected the newly identified vein system as extending 66 metres below the deepest previously worked zone at the Llechfraith mine area.

-The junior miner has submitted an application for a bespoke water discharge permit to allow lower workings in the Llechfraith Shaft to be dewatered in order to undertake underground drilling and bulk sampling directly from that zone.
+The company has applied for a bespoke water discharge permit to dewater the lower workings in the Llechfraith shaft, before underground drilling and bulk sampling can begin.

-The stockpile from the September and October 2020 bulk sampling will be processed progressively through Q1 2021, and concentrate samples will be sent for assaying.
+The stockpile from the September and October 2020 bulk sampling will be processed through Q1 2021, while concentrate samples will be sent for assaying.

-The company also announced that airborne geophysical and stream sediment sampling data is being reprocessed to define more narrowly the regional gold targets in the Gwynfynydd and Dolgellau gold exploration project.
+Elsewhere on its Wales footprint, the company is reprocessing airborne geophysical and stream sediment sampling data to define regional gold targets in the Gwynfynydd and Dolgellau gold exploration project.

 PHASE TWO

-LL007 is expected to be the final hole in the Phase 1 programme and is designed to intersect the projected lode structure a further 16 metres below LL005.
+Hole LL007 is expected to be the final one in the phase I programme, and is designed to intersect the projected lode structure a further 16 metres below LL005.

-Phase 2 of surface drilling will consist of an eight to 10 hole programme for around 2,000 metres.
+Phase 2 of surface drilling will consist of an eight to 10 hole programme for around 2,000m.

-This will target the 550m main lode extension indicated by the recently completed underground drilling.
-It also aims to intersect the projected depth extensions of certain historically worked lodes, namely Grandfathers Lode and the 7-10 Lode.
+Alba also aims to intersect the projected depth extensions of “certain historically worked lodes”, namely Grandfathers lode and the 7-10 lode.

-“This surface drilling campaign is delivering on our objectives in spades,” said Alba executive chairman George Frangeskides.
+“This surface drilling campaign is delivering on our objectives in spades,” said executive chairman George Frangeskides.

 He added that the vein system below the historic workings at Llechfraith provided the team with a significant zone or follow-up channel and bulk sampling.